praisethemoon/kodo/readme.md

  **
 ```

-# berserk
+# kodo
-berserk is a new general purpose programming language aiming to reduce development time and increase productivity.
+kodo is a new general purpose programming language aiming to reduce development time and increase productivity.

 ```
 import std.io